-Members of the National Guard or Selected Reserve, devote one weekend each month, extended training periods and serve the war effort by augmenting the active-duty U.S. military.
-In return Guard and reserve members receive regular drill pay and other benefits.
+Members of the Selected Reserve devote one weekend each month, extended training periods and serve the war effort by augmenting the active-duty U.S. military.
+In return reserve members receive regular drill pay and other benefits.

 If you are activated (placed on active duty) your pay will change from "drill pay" to the same monthly pay structure as your active duty counterparts.
 Check out the Active Duty Pay Calculator to see how much you would earn each month while on active duty.
 In addition, you may also qualify for special pay, health care and education benefits - including the GI Bill.

 If you are not a member of the reserve click here to get the scoop on joining the Military Reserve.

 Below are the most common Reserve pay topics.